-The four most commonly encountered Carpet Beetles are the Black Carpet Beetle, Varied Carpet Beetle, Common Carpet Beetle and Furniture Beetle.
-Of these, the Black Carpet Beetle causes the greatest damage to fabrics.
-They are about an eighth of an inch long, oval-shaped, and shiny black with brown legs.
-The other beetles are rounder, smaller, and come in various patterns of white, brown, yellow, and orange with a gray to yellow underside.
+As your first choice for insect control, we've come across many carpet beetles throughout Oregon and Washington.
+The four most commonly encountered carpet beetles are the black carpet beetle, the varied carpet beetle, the common carpet beetle, and the furniture beetle.
+Of these, the black carpet beetle causes the greatest damage to fabrics.
+They are shiny black, about a 1/8 of an inch long, oval-shaped, and they have brown legs.
+Other species of carpet beetles are more round, smaller, and come in various patterns of white, brown, yellow, and orange with a gray to yellow underside.

-Carpet Beetle larvae are about a quarter of an inch long and wider at the end of the body than at the head.
-These “infant” bugs appear to be hairy and have light and dark-brown stripes across the body.
-The larvae also have three dense tufts of bristles at the rear-end that extend outward when disturbed.
+Carpet beetle larvae are about 1/4 of an inch long and wider at the end of the body than at the head.
+These “infant” bugs appear to be hairy, and they have light and dark brown stripes across their body.
+The larvae also have three dense tufts of bristles at their rear that extend outward when disturbed.

-Carpet Beetles can mate and reproduce without feeding.
-Depending upon the species, a female can lay 30 to 100 eggs in lint, floor cracks, or other dark, protected areas as well as behind and under baseboards.
-It takes about one to three weeks for the eggs to hatch in larvae.
-At this stage of development, the larva will shed its skin five to 12 times during a nine to 36 month-period.
-Eventually, the larva will develop into pupa, which usually lasts six to 24 days.
+Carpet beetles can mate and reproduce without feeding.
+Depending upon the species, a female can lay 30 to 100 eggs in lint, floor cracks, or other dark, protected areas.
+She may also lay eggs behind and under baseboards.
+It takes about one to three weeks for the eggs to hatch into larvae.
+At this stage of development, the larva will shed its skin five to 12 times during a nine to 36-month period.
+Eventually, the larva will develop into a pupa, which usually lasts six to 24 days.
 Adults may not emerge for another three weeks.

 - Underneath upholstered furniture